Comment: Comment-1-

 This PP-Module does not define any Objective SFRs.

-This PP-Module does not define any Implementation-based SFRs.
+This PP-Module does not define any Implementation-dependent SFRs.

 Appendix B - Selection-based Requirements